mwaugh0328/heterogeneous-agent-trade/README.md

 ### Want to know more?

-Much of this is a continuation of my thinking across several papers:
+Much of this is a continuation of my thinking across several papers that connect models of household heterogeneity with trade:

 - [Lyon and Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/lw_quant_losses.pdf) and [Lyon and Waugh (2018) JIE](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/lw_tax.pdf) are precursors to this work.

 - Waugh (2023) (an evolution of [Waugh (2019)](https://www.waugheconomics.com/uploads/2/2/5/6/22563786/waugh_consumption.pdf)) is an example as well.

-- And it connects, and in someways is a companion paper to, my paper [Pricing Inequality](http://www.simonmongey.com/uploads/6/5/6/6/65665741/mw_2022_11_16_minneapolis_fed_online.pdf) with Mongey.
+- And it connects (and in someways is a companion paper) to my paper [Pricing Inequality](http://www.simonmongey.com/uploads/6/5/6/6/65665741/mw_2022_11_16_minneapolis_fed_online.pdf) with Simon Mongey.

+---

+### Support and Disclaimers

+This project was developed with research support from the [National Science Foundation (NSF Award number 1948800)](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1948800&HistoricalAwards=false).

+The views expressed herein are those of the author and not necessarily those of the Federal Reserve Bank of Minneapolis or the Federal Reserve System.